Getting Started with Star Wars: Legion

 Rebel Alliance

-While Empire shoots like Stormtroopers but have strong armor.
-Rebels are the opposite where their offense is fairly good in exchange for having bad defense.
-Though to balance out that poor defense many Rebel troops have access to gain or refresh Dodge tokens which can negate hits, or abilities that allow them to reroll or gain more dice defense dice to help block hit.
-This means they can’t take a blaster to the face like Empire or Republic but they have sneaky ways to get around it.
-Though the real strength in the Rebel faction is their characters and special units.
-Their characters are incredibly impactful to the game with powerful threats like Luke Skywalker, Cassian Andor and Sabine Wren while having support characters like Leia Organa or Chewbacca to back them up.
-You can also combine fast units like Tauntauns, or Snowspeeders to get up the board fast.
-You can also focus hard on objectives with Mandalorians and Pathfinders who can “deep strike” onto an objective or have the mobility go after your opponent’s objectives while being extremely resilient.
+While the Empire shoots like Stormtroopers but have strong armor, Rebels are the opposite where their offense is fairly good in exchange for having bad defense.
+To balance out that poor defense, many Rebel troops have access to Dodge tokens which can negate hits, or abilities that allow them to reroll or gain more defense dice to help block hits.
+This means they can’t take a blaster to the face like the Empire or Republic but they have sneaky ways to get around it.
+The real strength in the Rebel faction is their characters and special units.
+Their characters are impactful to the game with powerful threats like Luke Skywalker, Cassian Andor and Sabine Wren and support characters like Leia Organa or Chewbacca backing them up.
+You can use fast units like Tauntauns or Snowspeeders to get up the board quickly, or focus hard on objectives with Mandalorians and Pathfinders who can “deep strike” onto an objective or have the mobility to go after your opponent’s objectives while being extremely resilient.
 Remember that you have hope.
 Rebellions are built on hope.

 Play if: